callius/target-dart/packages/target_annotation_processor/README.md

 }
 ```

-The included `EmailAddress` class is an example of an annotation processor compatible `ValueObject` implementation.
+This `EmailAddress` class is an example of an annotation processor compatible `ValueObject` implementation.

 ```dart
 /// A W3C HTML5 email address.